C. A. S. Marikkar: Early life and education

 Marikkar was born in the village of Hewaheta in the Central Province of Ceylon to P. C. Marikar, a businessman, and Mohideen Natchiya Marikar from Udadeniya Madige.
 He received his primary education under Rev. Heenatiyana Seelarathna Thera at the Sri Abhayaraja Pirivena in Kadugannawa.
-Then moved to Dharmaraja College Kandy for his secondary education.
+Then he moved to Dharmaraja College Kandy for his secondary education.
 Marikkar went on to study law at the Ceylon Law College, in Colombo.